neilm-fourjs/garDeploy/README.md

 GAS should be running and the GIP should be setup.

-You must have created the 'service to service app' in the consoleApp as per the manual page.
+You must create the 'service to service app' in the consoleApp and give it the scopes of: deployment register This will show you the ClientID and SecretID you need.

 Search GAS manual for 'automatize deployment'